In a previous blog post, we recommended using IDRs to help document your company’s ownership of an invention.

 Simply put, an IDR is a formal business record of an invention.

-Also, the IDR should comprehensively describe how the invention, and provide the information that allows the company to determine whether the invention might fulfill the requirements of patentability.
+Also, the IDR should comprehensively describe why the invention is useful and valuable and provide the information that allows the company to determine whether the invention might fulfill the requirements of patentability.
 In a nutshell, the company’s patent committee and patent lawyers should be able to see that the invention is new and non-obvious, while the invention itself should be explained in a way that enables anyone with ordinary skill in the field to make and use it.

 In addition to being a formal business record for the company, IDRs are also the primary tool used to initiate the patent process.

-The patent committee will use the IDR to decide if pursuing patent protection is the right next step — and if yes, they’ll send the IDR to the company’s attorneys to use as a basis for drafting the patent application.
+The team members that manage intellectual property rights for the company (usually a patent committee or patent manager) will use the IDR to decide if pursuing patent protection is the right next step — and if yes, they’ll send the IDR to the company’s attorneys to use as a basis for drafting the patent application.

 The IDR can subsequently be used (for example, in a litigation context) to formally establish dates of invention, inventorship, invention scope, and prior art.